Kravets21/test-php/docs/Api/AudienceApi.md

 Delete a Segment

-To delete a segment from your audience.
+To delete a segment from your audience !.

 ### Example